libretro/docs/docs/library/gambatte.md

 - [GPLv2](https://github.com/libretro/gambatte-libretro/blob/master/COPYING)

-A summary of the licenses behind RetroArch and its cores have found [here](../development/licenses.md).
+A summary of the licenses behind RetroArch and its cores can be found [here](../development/licenses.md).

 ## BIOS

 Required or optional firmware files go in the frontend's system directory.

 !!! attention
-	The ['Use official bootloader' core option](../library/gambatte#core-options) must be set to On in order for these BIOS files to be used.
+	The ['Use official bootloader' core option](#core-options) must be set to On in order for these BIOS files to be used.

 | Filename     | Description                    | md5sum                           |
 |:------------:|:------------------------------:|:--------------------------------:|